chao921125/font-load-check/docs/CONTRIBUTING.en.md

 # Contributing Guide

-Thank you for considering contributing to font-load-checker!
+Thank you for considering contributing to font-load-check!
 Here are some guidelines to help you get started.

 ## Development Environment Setup

 1. Fork this repository
-2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/font-load-checker.git`
+2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/font-load-check.git`
 3. Install dependencies: `npm install` or `pnpm install`
 4. Create a new branch: `git checkout -b feature/your-feature-name`